glasgow lands scottish festival

 • Listen to the bagpipes! (‘Tis hard to miss ’em at our Festival!)

-• Watch the lads and lassies in our Highland Dance Competition
+• Watch the lads and lassies in our Irish Dance Demonstration

 • Play a round of golf at the children’s activities